-I²C (2-wire), is a multi-master, multi-slave, packet switched, single-ended, serial computer bus invented in 1982 by Philips Semiconductor (now NXP Semiconductors).
+I²C (2-wire), alternatively I²C is spelled I2C (pronounced I-square-C) or IIC (pronounced I-I-C), is a multi-master, multi-slave, packet switched, single-ended, serial computer bus invented in 1982 by Philips Semiconductor (now NXP Semiconductors).
 I2C is a serial communication protocol, so data is transferred bit by bit along a single wire (the SDA line).
 It is widely used for attaching lower-speed peripheral ICs to processors and microcontrollers in short-distance, intra-board communication.
 I2C is synchronous, so the output of bits is synchronized to the sampling of bits by a clock signal shared between the master and the slave.
 The clock signal is always controlled by the master.

 - Atmel (now Microchip): AT24C01A, AT24C02, AT24C04, AT24C08, AT24C1024, AT24C128, AT24C16, AT24C164, AT24C256, AT24C32, AT24C512, AT24C64, AT24CS128, AT24CS256

 - Microchip: 24LC01SC, 24LC02SC, 24LC04SC, 24LC08SC, 24LC16SC, 24LC32SC, 24LC64SC, 24LC128SC, 24LC256SC, 24LC512SC, 24LC1024SC